Townsend Cemetery, Crewkerne: History

-Over 2,000 trees and shrubs were planted in the grounds, which was made up of around 500 different varieties.
+Over 2,000 trees and shrubs were planted in the grounds, which were made up of around 500 different varieties.
 Two chapels were built, one for the Church of England and one for Nonconformists.
 Both are connected by a central arch which supports a square bell tower and octagonal spire of Hamstone.
 The two-storey lodge was built at the cemetery's entrance and contained the cemetery keeper's apartment, a waiting room, board room, clerk's office and strong room.
 The chapels and lodge were built using local stone, with Hamstone dressings.

-The cemetery opened in 1874 and the Bishop of Bath and Wells, the Right Rev. Arthur Hervey, consecrated the Church of England section, including its chapel, on 3 November 1874.
+The cemetery opened in 1874 and the Bishop of Bath and Wells, Arthur Hervey, consecrated the Church of England section, including its chapel, on 3 November 1874.

 Burials

 The main section of the cemetery contains approximately 6,800 burials.
 A new section was opened in 1990 and contained a further 600 burials as of 2018.
 The Commonwealth War Graves Commission identifies nineteen casualties within the cemetery.